sigpwned/tabular4j/README.md

 ## Goals

 * To support the straightforward reading and writing of tabular data in common file formats, especially spreadsheets.
-* To support common value types for cells to streamline development and minimize errors.
+* To support common value types for cells to streamline development and minimize errors, and provide a method for adding new value types.

 ## Non-Goals